Facebook is launching a replacement for the Oculus Rift this Spring called Rift S.

 Twisted Pixel previously developed Wilson’s Heart [9/10], an incredible VR black & white mystery thriller reminiscent of The Twilight Zone.

 At Oculus Connect 4 in 2017 it was announced that the developer of Titanfall is working on an Oculus Rift exclusive for launch in 2019.

 No details have been given so far, other than it is definitely not a Titanfall VR spinoff, but given Respawn’s impressive catalog with Titanfall, Titanfall 2, and Apex Legends all outside of VR we’re expecting big things from this shooter.

-What do you think will be the big games poised to carry Rift S (and for that matter, Rift itself) this yea?
+What do you think will be the big games poised to carry Rift S this year?
 Let us know down in the comments below!